Infant Formula Dairy

 Source Evidence Inventory

-demir2023-infant-formulas-turkey-toxic-elements is the broadest routed dairy-formula occurrence source: 72 powdered cow-milk-based products from Turkiye with Al, Mn, Co, Cu, Zn, tAs, Se, Cd, Sn, Pb, and tHg measured by ICP-MS. It is direct powder evidence and useful for toxic-element screening, with speciation limits preserved.
+Estimated daily intake and health risk assessment of toxic elements in infant formulas is the broadest routed dairy-formula occurrence source: 72 powdered cow-milk-based products from Turkiye with Al, Mn, Co, Cu, Zn, tAs, Se, Cd, Sn, Pb, and tHg measured by ICP-MS. It is direct powder evidence and useful for toxic-element screening, with speciation limits preserved.

 Broad Product Context: Author-Scope Index